 To file for the tax credit, homeowners can complete the Renewable Energy Credits subsection on their tax return forms.

-Capital Heating & Cooling also offers geothermal financing plans allowing you to make payments on our new system for up to 5 years.
+Capital Heating & Cooling also offers geothermal financing plans with approved credit* allowing you to make payments over time.

 Have questions about geothermal cooling tax incentives or financing?
 Contact our New Berlin Geothermal Cooling experts for more information.